andreterceiro/dio-react-css/README.md

 They are modifiers like ":hover".

 If you change the cursor CSS property of an element to "pointer", the pointer will be a hand.

+Some CSS pseudo classes are specifically related to some elements, like "focus" is related to an input element.